 I give more info on cleaning up your desktop in this post on Digital Organization, it is item #2.

-Go through your downloads and see if there are documents, files or photos there that you no longer need.
+Go through your downloads and see if there are documents, files, or photos there that you no longer need.
+If you do need them, then put them where they need to be.

 By their very nature, browser extensions are loaded and run every time you open a new browser window.
 If your internet browser has been sluggish, it is possible that browser extensions are the culprit.